 Grow Type: Outdoor, greenhouse, or indoor

-This inbred Congolese domesticate is recommended to fans of old-school Sativas.
+This selected Congolese domesticate is recommended to fans of old-school Sativas.
 For breeders, it also has excellent potential.
 Most importantly, this is believed to be a pristine line that has not been crossed with Northern Lights or other modern hybrids, as most other seedbank offerings of Congolese accessions have.

 Note: The photo is a staged colonial-era shot of Congolese men smoking ganja (‘liamba’).
 Even the better and more sympathetic Western accounts of subsp. indica from the colonial era are afflicted to some degree by the racialized paternalism this photo demonstrates.